PriyaSoneji/TrackoscopePython/readme.md

 ### NonGUITracking.py
 This program is to be run on a laptop.
 It is the earliest stage of object-tracking.

-### IsolationTestingZAxis.py
-Tests functionality of the z axis to help with integration.

-### IsolationTestingTracking.py
-Tests the tracking and monitors fps for debugging.

 ## Getting Started
 This project uses python virtual environments